nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 The reality is that it took several attempts seperated by a number of nights sleep to fully understand what was actually happening when the `collector` was unable to store trace spans due to Elasticsearch being unavailable.

-At Auto Trader we deploy the Delivery Platform to a `testing` cluster on GKE which is an exact replica of `production` from a platform perspective (i.e. not including the product related services).
+At Auto Trader we deploy the Delivery Platform to a `testing` cluster on GKE which is an exact replica of `production` from a platform perspective i.e. only the product related workloads differ, the infrastructure and platform services are equivalent.
-This made it relatively straighforward simulate the issue in a non-production environment
+This made it relatively straighforward simulate the issue in a non-production environment as Jaeger was already deployed there.
+All I needed to do was simulate some load to generate a reasonable volume of trace spans across the system and then break connectivity with Elasticsearch to cause the `collector` queue to fill up.

 - recreating the problem in a controlled environment
 - jaeger collector idle memory usage, 18mb
 - using Go porfile tools to visualise the heap
-- queue
-- understanding the memory usage in more detail
-- Go heap profiling

 # Solution